 Education Psychologist & Trustee of Bee-lieve Foundation

 I am an Educational Psychologist, working for the Xavier Catholic Education Trust.
 Within my role I lead a team of Mental Health Champions, train and supervise Emotional Literacy Support Assistants, deliver training and parent workshops, as well as working with children at a group and individual level.
 I am proud to be on the editorial advisory board for the NurtureUK publication, The International Journal of Nurture in Education (IJNE), and co-authored ‘Philosophy for Children- The Man In the Moon’ with Dr Tina Rae in 2014.

 Whilst I love all of the variety within my role, my passion lies within the area of mental health, so I was beyond delighted when Steve approached me to be involved with the Bee-Lieve Foundation.
-Outside of work, I am at my happiest on long dog walks with my husband and 4 year-old daughter, Daisy; my absolute greatest achievement, who inspires me everyday to want do all that I can to reduce the number of children and young people struggling with their mental health.

 Secretary and Trustee of Bee-lieve Foundation